advilema/streamlit_app_recommender_system/README.md

 ### Clustering method for topics generation
-A clustering method (KMeans, find more information about how it works [here](https://de.wikipedia.org/wiki/K-Means-Algorithmus)) have been used to cluster the words from all the articles (that are saved into _data/data.csv_) to detect which are the predominant topics into the articles. <br>
+A clustering method (KMeans, find more information about how it works [here](https://de.wikipedia.org/wiki/K-Means-Algorithmus)) has been used to cluster the words from all the articles to detect which are the predominant topics in the articles. <br>
 The class _Clustering_ that has been used to perform the clustering is in the file _recommender/Clustering.py_.

-### Topics based vector representation of the articles
+### Topics-based vector representation of the articles
-Once generated the topics with the clustering, eliminated the non-relevant ones, and integrated them with topics from the MySwitzerland.com newsletter we can generate a vector representation of the articles based on how similar they are to the given topic. <br>
+Once we generated the topics with the clustering, eliminated the non-relevant ones, and integrated them with topics from the MySwitzerland.com newsletter, we can generate a vector representation of the articles based on how similar they are to the given topic. <br>
-To generate these topics based vector representation for an article, we follow the following steps:
+To generate the topics-based vector representation for an article, we follow the following steps:
 1. we get the word embedding vector of all the words in the preprocessed article;
-2. we get the word embedding vector of all the topics in the topics list
+2. we get the word embedding vector of all the topics in the topics list;
-3. for each topic we compute the sum of the distances between the topic vector and all the word vectors in the article
+3. for each topic we compute the sum of the distances between the topic vector and all the word vectors in the article;
 4. at this point, given an article, for every topic we have a score.
-We normalize these scores with respect to the sum of the scores, so that for each article their topics based vector representation is a 1-norm vector.
+We normalize these scores with respect to the sum of the scores, so that for each article their topics-based vector representation is a 1-norm vector.

 Example:
 ```